-- Add to a medium or large saucepan and cover with about two inches of water.
+- Add to a medium or large saucepan and cover with water.

-- Bring to a boiling, then reduce heat to about medium to keep at a simmer.
-Cook for about 20-25 minutes or until the beets are soft when poked with a fork or a knife.
+- Bring to a boiling, then reduce heat to about medium to keep at a simmer until soft .

-- Place beets into a bowl and toss with butter (or olive oil) and sprinkle with salt.
-Enjoy!
+- Toss with butter (or olive oil) and sprinkle with salt.

 - The pieces of chopped beets should be relatively the same size so they cook evenly.